yijiawang111/SAR_Soil_Moisture_Estimation-SAR_SoMoist/README.md

 Designed for **research, agriculture, and environmental monitoring** applications.

 ## Development Team
-- **Developer**: Shi Hongtao,Wu Qing,Wang Yijia,Cao Jiaxin,He Ruirui,Wang Yangguang.
+- **Developer**: Shi,Hongtao and Wu,Qing and Wang,Yijia and Cao,Jiaxin and He,Ruirui and Wang Yangguang.
 - **Affiliation**: China University of Mining and Technology,School of Environment and Spatial Informatics.
 - **Contact Email**: hongtao.shi@cumt.edu.cn